Understanding Thread Types and Profiles for Optimal Performance in Cooling Applications

 BSP threads are commonly used in Europe and parts of Asia.
 Unlike NPT threads, BSP threads have a parallel design and rely on an additional sealing method, such as an O‑ring or washer, to ensure a watertight connection.
 BSP threads are often found in water‑cooled systems, radiators, and some industrial cooling applications.

-3. Metric Threads
+3. Metric Thread (Metric Threads)

-Metric threads are prevalent in many industries and are also found in cooling applications.
+Metric Thread are prevalent in many industries and are also found in cooling applications.
 These threads follow the metric system and are characterized by their pitch, which refers to the distance between adjacent threads.
 Metric threads offer precise and reliable connections, making them suitable for various cooling system components, including pumps, compressors, and heat exchangers.

 Thread Profiles in Cooling Applications